| Where

 to imply four universals:

-- there are
+there are

 rules that prohibit sexual relations

-between the close relatives;
+between the close relatives; there is a

-sexual division of labor;
+sexual division of labor; marriage is a

 socially acknowledged and long-lasting

-relationship between man and woman; and
+relationship between man and woman; andthe men

 usually have higher status than women